AliShahrivarian/pony_challenge/README.md

 - Added buttons for choosing which AI has to play.

 ## TO DO
-In searching path mode, Pony has to avoid Domokun, save return path and return to game after fleeing.
+- In searching path mode, Pony has to avoid Domokun, save return path and return to game after fleeing.
+- Make UI look better.